French Strikes Rumble On As PM Vows To go To End - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2020 ) :Paris commuters battled to reach work again on Monday as a 40-day-old strike dragged on and France's premier vowed "to go to the end" with the pension reforms that sparked the action.

-There was still major disruption on the Paris metro and national railway systems, even after Prime Minister Edouard Philippe announced a major concession to the unions at the weekend.
+There was still major disruption on the Paris metro and the national railway system, even after Prime Minister Edouard Philippe announced a major concession to unions at the weekend.

-But the situation was somewhat improved from the previous weeks with all Paris' metro lines now open in peak hours and the trains running slightly more regularly.
+But the situation was somewhat improved from previous weeks, with all Paris metro lines now open in peak hours and the trains running slightly more regularly.

-National rail operator SNCF said that eight out of ten high-speed TGV trains were now operating, although slower regional trains were more affected.
+National rail operator SNCF said eight out of ten high-speed TGV trains were operating, although slower regional trains were more affected.

-"We are going to go to the end" in implementing the pension reforms, Philippe told France 2 tv late Sunday.
+"We are going to go to the end" in implementing the pension reforms, Philippe said on France 2 television late Sunday.

+"I think you know the phrase -- 'you need to know how to end a strike'.
+We are not far now," he added.

-Philippe announced Saturday he would drop plans to increase the official age for a full pension to 64 from 62 -- the so-called "pivot age" a move welcomed by the more moderate trade unions like the CFDT.
+- 'Not end of the story' - Philippe announced Saturday that he would drop plans to increase the official age for a full pension to 64 from 62, a move welcomed by more moderate trade unions like the CFDT.

-However, the more hardline CGT, FO and Solidaires unions were standing firm, calling for the strike and protests to continue, including a major demonstration on January 16.
+President Emmanuel Macron, who has sought to stay above the fray throughout the crisis by relying on Philippe to deal with the unions, called the change "a constructive and responsible compromise."
+But the more hardline CGT, FO and Solidaires unions were standing firm, calling for the strike and protests to continue, including another major demonstration on Thursday.

+Demonstrators in the capital on Saturday, some masked and hooded, broke shop windows and set fires along their protest route, and threw projectiles at police in riot gear who responded with tear gas.

-The government is not budging on its plan for a universal scheme to rationalise 42 existing pension schemes into a single, points-based system it says will be fairer and more transparent.
+The government however is not budging on its overall plan for a universal scheme to rationalise 42 existing pension schemes into a single, points-based system it says will be fairer and more transparent.

 "The end of the pivot age does not mean the end of the strike," commented the Le Parisien daily.